m2mathew/drumsensei-blog/src/pages/decade-in-review-2010s/index.md

 ### Positive Experience

-Bought a house that fits everyone really well.
+We bought a new house that fits everyone really well.
 It's only a few minutes from the apartment where we lived when Isaac was born in 2002.
 The location means all work and most family are less than 30 minutes away, and we live exactly one mile from my uncle Ricky and aunt Teri.

 My friend [Austin Chappell](https://www.linkedin.com/in/austin-chappell-2348145a/) and I started planning and building [Presto Assistant](https://www.presto-assistant.com/), an app to help fine arts teachers get and stay organized.
 Each of us had friends reach out and asked us to build something like Presto that would replace their old and unreliable existing tools.
 Austin and I had both done a good deal of software work by this point, even some projects for people outside of the companies where we worked.
 We agreed to get started on a project that would meet the needs of our music education friends.